Nanban trade: European accounts of Japan

-Renaissance Europeans were quite fond of Japan's immense richness in precious metals, mainly owing to Marco Polo's accounts of gilded temples and palaces, but also to the relative abundance of surface ores characteristic of a volcanic country, before large-scale deep-mining became possible in Industrial times.
+Renaissance Europeans were attracted by Japan's purported immense richness in precious metals, mainly owing to Marco Polo's accounts of gilded temples and palaces, but also to the relative abundance of surface ores characteristic of a volcanic country (this was before large-scale deep-mining became possible in industrial times).
 Japan was to become a major exporter of copper and silver during the period.
-At its peak, 1/3 of the world's silver came from Japan.
+At its peak, around 1615-25, as much as one third of global silver production was Japanese.

-Japan was also noted for its comparable or even exceptional levels of population and urbanization with the nations of the West (see List of countries by population in 1600), and some Europeans became quite fascinated with Japan, with Alessandro Valignano even writing that the Japanese "excel not only all the other Oriental peoples, they surpass the Europeans as well".
+Japan was also noted for its comparable or even exceptional levels of population and urbanization relative to the nations of the West at the time (see List of countries by population in 1600).
+Many Europeans became quite fascinated with Japan, with Alessandro Valignano even writing that the Japanese "excel not only all the other Oriental peoples, they surpass the Europeans as well".

 Early European visitors noted the quality of Japanese craftsmanship and metalsmithing.
-The later sources, most notably those written after the end of Japan's isolation period, also report Japanese blades and swords in general as good quality weapons with a notable artistic value.
+The later sources, most notably those written after the end of Japan's isolation period, also report Japanese blades, and swords in general, as good quality weapons with notable artistic value.